ludvikpet/02503-grind/max/exercises/Ex10-Viola-Jones/exercise_10.md

 In some lighting conditions, the hat placement is still very unrobust, and eye-detection may still be faulty.
 Try to tune the max and min-size of face and eye detections.
 In addition, you could build in "memory" of earlier rotation angles theta and the end_point_hat_y and end_point_hat_x positions.
 Hint: consider equation 4 from the video-change-detection note.
 Finish the time_smoothen_detections function and add smoothing support.
 Does your result improve?
 Consider the reason why we calculate the smoothing only on the end-points and angle, and not on the intermediary quantities.

-#STILL TODOS:
-- part_2: when ROTATE and allow_resize=True, the transformation still is not completely correct.
-Would be nice for the students to have a correct transform.
-  - It is mainly an issue when rotation angle is negative.
-Det er ikke helt "så hatten passer"!
-- part_2: implement smoothing in solutions.
-- part_2: add more comments / documentation on insert_hat_on_frame function
-- part_2: add more objects for students to try
-- part_2: add sources for data files in .txt

 ## Part 3: Cascade Classifier used for object detection
 ---
-In the following exercises, we'll investigate the performance of the Viola-Jones algorithm when trained to detect non-faces.
+In the following exercises, we'll investigate the performance of the Viola-Jones algorithm when trained to detect other classes than faces.
 To do this, we've trained a stop-sign object detector, which we'll use in the following exercises.
 Later on, you'll be able to try such a model yourselves (optional).
-We'll show, that the framework doesn't necessarily need to be used for faces, but that it is instead a general object detection tool which can be trained to solve any object detection problem.
+We'll show, that the framework doesn't necessarily need to be used for faces, but that it is instead a general object detection tool which can be trained to solve many object detection problems.

 We'll start by employing a pretrained stop-sign object detector for image capture.
 To do this, we'll use the script **VJ_performance_eval.py**.
 You can find all the scripts and data we'll need [here](linkidinky.com).
-Download the folder and *cd* into it.
+Download the folder and *cd* (change directory) into it.
 ### Exercise 13: Testing stop-sign model performance
 We'll first investigate how the model performs on a simple image of a stop sign. in the **data** folder, the image *stop_sign.jpg* can be found.
 First, try to visualize the image.
 We may evaluate the model performance using the beforementioned *VJ_performance_eval.py* script and running the following command in your terminal: